Tim-Boes/DockerGuide/readme.md

 67476b94c5b2   hello-world      "/hello"      8 hours ago         Exited (0) 33 minutes ago             angry_banach
 ```

-### We successfully build our own Docker container with its starting features and installations as easy as pie :pie:
+### We successfully build our own Docker Container with its starting features and installations as easy as pie :pie: